Part 1: The Story So Far

 What’s the big assumption?

-That citizens will have allowed some quite personal information to be consumed, shared and distributed.
+The assumption is that citizens will have allowed some quite personal information to be consumed, shared, and distributed.
 Yet, this laissez-faire view does not necessarily work for all.
 In particular, when it comes to the European countries with the new GDPR, a growing number of citizens are hesitant about sharing their data freely, according to the latest MEF report some 41% of citizens have this concern.
 Yet a total clampdown on personal information use is not appropriate either, because no personal information share means no experiences and no transformed services.

 So what is to be done?